 - if they behaved inappropriately as attorney when the will maker was alive and caused a loss that as executor they should seek to recover from themselves

-An executor is entitled to be reimbursed by the estate for any amounts he or she has paid on behalf of the estate, provided they were appropriate amounts.
+An executor is entitled to be reimbursed by the estate for any amounts they have paid on behalf of the estate, provided they were appropriate amounts.

 The executor’s role is often described as a trustee or fiduciary role.
-In most circumstances, where the executor is a person known to the will maker, he or she will not receive any financial benefit or payment for taking on the role.
+In most circumstances, where the executor is a person known to the will maker, they will not receive any financial benefit or payment for taking on the role.
 However, the executor may receive some payment for their work in the following circumstances:

-- if the will maker sets out in the will that the executor is entitled to be paid for his or her efforts.
+- if the will maker sets out in the will that the executor is entitled to be paid for their efforts.
 Usually the will states the rate of payment in terms of a percentage of the total assets and/or income of the estate

 - where a gift to the executor is included in the will in lieu of the right to apply to the court for remuneration